virtualolsonNo1/ChessBoardFrontend/README.md

 TODO:
-- Make it so arrows disappeared on move played
+- add in lichess or chess.com analysis board button and maybe spinner when looking for move info
-- check if displayEvalBar needed or just ref, as it wasn't working great for eval bar???
+- fix stockfish eval and timing bugs